GenomicsAotearoa/hts_workshop_mpi/level2/03-intro-to-nesi.md

 #### Objectives

 * Write and submit a `BLAST` job to the NeSI compute cluster using the `slurm` system
+* Understand the compatibility considerations that must be made when loading modules

 #### Keypoints